Quantum complexity in gravity, quantum field theory, and quantum information science: Paradigms for complexity II: Krylov and spread complexities

 Moreover, the authors of \cite{Rabinovici:2022beu} examined how operator growth differs between integrable and chaotic spin-chain models.
 The authors studied the XXZ spin chain with integrability-breaking deformations, allowing them to interpolate between the two regimes.
-Noting that the behavior of the Krylov complexity depends both on the Hamiltonian and the choice of initial operator, they focused on examples like the sum of the pair of spin operators located at some fixed distance from the ends of the chain.
-In these examples they found that the late-time plateau value is suppressed in the integrable phase, whereas in the chaotic phase, it is larger and eventually matches the prediction of random matrix theory for a system of the same dimension.
-The authors argued that this suppression arose from a sort of Anderson localization in the one dimensional Krylov chain arising from disorder in the Lanczos coefficients.
+Noting that the behavior of Krylov complexity depends on both the Hamiltonian and the choice of initial operator, they focused on examples of initial operators such as the sum of two spin operators located at some fixed distance from the ends of the chain.
+In these examples, they found that the late-time plateau value is suppressed in the integrable phase, whereas in the chaotic phase, it is larger and eventually matches the prediction of random matrix theory for a system of the same dimension.
+The authors argued that this suppression arises from a sort of Anderson localization in the one-dimensional Krylov chain arising from disorder in the Lanczos coefficients.
 More details can be found in the review \cite{Nandy:2024htc}.